Meet the next big alliance of digital media industry

 The number of daily clicks on Uber ads from the apps reported by YouAppi exceeded the daily active users (DAUs) of the apps.
 For instance, a flashlight app with 54,735 DAUs got 55,430 clicks for Uber.
-Why would a user click an add to install the same app again and again?
+Why would a user click on ad to install the same app again and again?

 When Uber winded down its ad campaigns, the number of app installs remained the same.
-To put in other way, vendors were using last-click attribution model and getting paid for fake clicks.
+To put in another way, vendors were using the last-click attribution model and getting paid for fake clicks.

 A brand suing the vendors is a rare occurrence in adtech.
 Though we can’t say the verdict, the company will find it hard to track and get the names of 100s of unknown third-parties.
 Don’t believe us?
 Read this story then.

 For a publisher or an advertiser, it all comes down to vendors they partner with.
 If you partner with the right ones, they’ll ensure you’re free from fraud by constantly tracking the supply chain.

 ICO warns the adtech – GDPR wake-up call

 For the last few weeks, we were successively talking about new privacy bills and regulations in our roundup.
 This week, we’ll see an interesting update on an existing law that you need to be aware of.

 Recently, the UK data protection authority ICO (Information Commissioner’s Office) released a report to help adtech become fully compliant with GDPR.
 If you have time, here’s the complete pdf.
 We’ll cite the important highlight for you here.